-The organisation takes charge of supplying water to each competitor.
+The organization takes charge of supplying water to each competitor.

 • 4.5 litres at arrival post,

-Water will be distributed on the competitor’s bivouac each morning before the start of the race.
-Distribution times will be posted up on the bivouac the night before (see Art.
+Be aware that the next water supply will be on the first CP of the next day’s stage Distribution times will be posted up on the bivouac the night before (see Art.
 13, 27 and 28).
-Clipping of the water card is obligatory and is the competitor’s sole responsibility.
+Stamping of the water card is obligatory and the competitor’s sole responsibility.
 Each participant must manage his/her daily water intake as and when water is distributed and cannot obtain further supplies at any other time.

 Penalties will be given to competitors who abandon empty water containers along the route.
 Facilities for handing in empty containers will be available at check points (see ART.
 27 and 28).

 Never leave without water.
 Should you get lost in the desert, water reserves could be vital.

 A specially chosen medical team, specializing in sports and tropical medicine will be present throughout the race with the use of assistance vehicles.
 It will be posted at check points and at the finish line each day and will ensure that any participants who are suffering from physical or mental exhaustion are brought back to the base camp.
 The medical team is allowed to remove ID plates and to eliminate any participant they feel physically unfit to continue the race and/or having received vital medical care.
 (See ART.27 and 28).